 How to get started?

-- Some providers may require you to provide different levels of personal financial information
+- Some providers may require you to provide different levels of personal financial information.

-How to choose a forex trading account?
+How to choose a forex trading platform?

 - What are their brokerage fees?